TIBCOSoftware/snappydata/docs/howto/load_data_from_external_data_stores.md

 The example below demonstrates how you can load data from a NoSQL store:

 !!!
 Note
 	Before you begin, you must install the corresponding Spark-Cassandra connector jar.
-To do so, copy the Spark-Cassandra connector jar file to the **/jars** directory located in the home directory and then restart the cluster.
+To do so, you can execute the `deploy jar <unique-alias-name> '<Cassandra Connector jar>';` command.

 <!--**TODO** This isn't a single JAR from what I know.
 The above step needs testing and clarity. -- Jags
 -->